Tatenda-Prince/Creating-DynamoDB-Table-And-Configure-Access-with-IAM/README.md

 To scan your DynamoDB table, run the AWS CLI command below with the name of your DynamoDB table —

 "aws dynamodb scan --table-name <name_of_dynamodb_table> --region us-east-1"

+If the command ran successfully without any errors, the items in your table should be displayed, as show below.

+![image alt}()